 - Travelers are permitted the following quantities of tobacco products: 200 cigarettes, 200 grams of factory-made tobacco, or 200 sticks of tobacco.

 Certain goods imported into Canada may be subject to scrutiny and possible refusal.
-These items include guns and other related weaponry, fireworks, explosives, equipment used for radio transmission, food provisions, animals and flora.
+These items include (but are not limited to) guns and other related weaponry, fireworks and explosives, plus certain foods, animals and flora.
 Also, anyone carrying $10,000 or more, in Canadian currency (or a foreign equivalent), must report the sum of money at a border services office upon arrival and prior to leaving Canada.